mattconsto/billygoatsgruff/DIALOGUE.md

 # RETURN

-NARATE	That was what the big billy-goat said; and so he flew at the Troll and poked his eyes out with his horns, and crushed him to bits, body and bones, and tossed him out into the burn, and after that he went up to the hill-side.
-There the billy-goats got so fat they were scarce able to walk home again; and if the fat hasn’t fallen off them, why they’re still fat; and so: Snip, snap, snout, This tale’s told out.
+NARATE	And so he flew at the Troll and poked his eyes out with his horns.
+He crushed him to bits, body and bones, tossing him out into the burn.
+NARATE	The billy-goats went up to the hillside where they got so fat they were scarce able to walk home again!
+And if the fat hasn’t fallen off them, why they’re still fat; and so: Snip, snap, snout, This tale’s told out.

 # MISC.
 ENDINGS

-NARATE	As the billy-goats stood around, the day got longer and longer.
+NARATE	As the billy-goats stood around, the day grew longer and longer.
 Before they knew it, the day was now over.
+NARATE	Wait!
+How did you get out here?